-C64 - DTV with IEC, keyboard and joysticks.
+C64 - DTV with IEC, keyboard and joysticks

 Introductie

-This article is about hacking a C64 DTV-1 (NTSC version).
+C64 DTV-1 (NTSC) This article is about hacking a C64 DTV-1 (NTSC version).
 The following will be added: IEC (disk drive), keyboard and two joysticks.
-The C64 DTV-1 will be connected to an 1571 disk drive.This hack is not simple but can be done with some basic tools:
+The C64 DTV-1 will be connected to an 1571 disk drive.

 - Mini drilling machine like a Dremel.